 There are a few mistakes that people, however, make when they first start raising chickens.
 Check out this list below and add your mistakes at the bottom to help others learn.

 Many first timers will create a henhouse directly on the ground.
 They figure that the chickens will be able to peck for worms or that cleanup will be a lot easier.
 However, having a chicken coop on the ground can allow for foxes or other predators to work their way into the house.
 If there is an underground hole that you don’t know about, you may begin to lose your chickens.
 Instead, build a raised chicken coop that sits off the ground.
 Many people even incorporate removable or swing-away floors that allow for easy access cleaning.

 For more comprehensive information on building a chicken coop from the ground up, check out this article.

 - 3 Free Chicken Coop Designs –

 While most people use rough recycled lumber to make their chicken coops, this may not be the best material to keep things clean.
 The rough board will be harder to clean, paint or whitewash.
 It’s better to use a material that is smoother and is easier to clean, wipe or paint.

-Some larger chicken coops allow you to walk inside and collect your eggs.
-However, this can pose some problems.
+Some larger chicken coops allow you to walk inside and collect your eggs, but this can pose some problems.
 Going into the chicken coop might result in tracking chicken poo all over the house or intruding on the chickens while they’re looking for an available laying box.
-Instead, create outside access boxes that you can grab the eggs from the laying boxes without disturbing the chickens as they walk around the hen house.
+Instead, create outside access boxes where you can grab the eggs from the laying boxes without disturbing the chickens as they walk around the hen house.
 This will also keep your shoes a little cleaner.